PandaDB: Understanding Unstructured Data in Graph Database: Related work

-\textbf{Collaborative retrieval systems} are usually built on the tools-chain-based system to support collaborative queries on structured data and unstructured data\cite{wei2020analyticdb}.
+\textbf{Collaborative retrieval systems} are usually built on the tools-chain-based system to support collaborative queries on structured data and unstructured data~\cite{wei2020analyticdb}.
 A collaborative query is decomposed into several sub-queries on different modules.
-Usually, a vector search engine is built for vector similarity search\cite{johnson2019billion,douze2018link,zhang2019grip} and a database system is prepared for structured data management.
-In addition, the unstructured data analysis service is used to extract the feature vectors.
-Then a data pipeline is built to connect these components together.
-Because data and related computation are distributed in different systems, the consistency and correctness between unstructured data and the content will take many resources to be maintained.
+Usually, a vector search engine is built for vector similarity search~\cite{johnson2019billion,douze2018link,zhang2019grip}, and a database system is prepared for structured data management.
+In addition, an unstructured data analysis service is required to extract the feature vectors.
+Then a data pipeline is built to connect these components.
+Once the pipeline is implemented, the execution order of the components is fixed.
+Thus, a pipeline could not support the flexible queries as the query pattern changes.
+Data and related computation are distributed in different systems, and the consistency and correctness will take many resources to be maintained.
 More importantly, the decoupled system framework loses the opportunity to optimize the workflow from beginning to end.
-Therefore, a mechanism and language for querying structured and unstructured data on the graph is needed.
+Some work~\cite{expensive_udf} trying to optimize the expensive UDFs in dataflows.
+However, this framework do not apply for a graph database system.

+Currently, when users want to process unstructured data in a graph, they have to build a pipeline based on graph database system and different unstructured data processing models.
+As a result, users need to maintain the data consistency and query correctness in such a pipeline.
+More importantly, users need to tune such pipeline manually one by one, then the performance of pipeline is not guarantee in general.
+Based on such observation, we need to extend the current graph database to manage unstructured data in one system.
+So end users do not need to spend extra effort on how to process data rather than the query results itself.
+Then, the built system can optimize graph queries related to unstructured data efficiently and automatically.